Savvythelegend/PGDocs/docs/monitoring.md

 `ConfigMap`/`Secret` references specifying the key in which the custom queries are defined.
 Take care that the referred resources have to be created **in the same namespace as the Cluster** resource.

-!!!
-Note
+:::note
-    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `cnpg.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnpg reload` subcommand.
+If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can
+    add a label with key `cnpg.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnpg reload` subcommand.

-!!!
-Important
+:::important
-    When a user defined metric overwrites an already existing metric the instance manager prints a json warning log, containing the message:`Query with the same name already found.
+When a user defined metric overwrites an already existing metric the instance manager prints a json warning log,
+    containing the message:`Query with the same name already found.
 Overwriting the existing one.` and a key `queryName` containing the overwritten query name.